 - Be a person with a disability within the meaning of the Accessibility for Ontarians with Disabilities Act, 2005.
 This can include physical, developmental, learning, mental health, hearing and visual disabilities; and

-- Have limited or no access to safe transportation or face barriers to getting to or from a COVID-19 vaccine appointment.
+- Have limited or no access to safe transportation or face barriers to getting to or from a COVID-19 vaccination clinic.

 Other things to know about this service: